gbhrdt/cleverpush-example-ios/README.md

 # CleverPush Example Project for iOS

-* TODO: Change Bundle Identifier to match with your CleverPush channel settings
+* TODO: Specify Channel ID in AppDelegate.m or change Bundle Identifier to match with your CleverPush channel settings